LeoooLagOS/dotfiles/10_Cybersecurity/04_Identity_Access_Management/Local vs Server-Based AAA.md

 	* Like having a **central security headquarters** that maintains the master list of all employees for all buildings.
 Each building's guard contacts headquarters to verify anyone trying to enter.
 Easier to manage for a large organization.
 ## 🔑 Key Details
 - **What they are:**
-	- Two common methods for implementing the authentication component of the [[AAA (Authentication, Authorization, Accounting)|AAA]] framework.
+	- Two common methods for implementing the authentication component of the [[AAA|AAA]] framework.
 - **Why the distinction exists:**
 	- To provide scalability options based on network size and complexity.
 ### The Methods